Monique B. Jones, President & CEOmbjones@myforefront.org • 312-327-8945

 Dawn joined Forefront in March of 2016 and serves as Chief Operating Officer, leading the Member Engagement and Policy teams that oversee Member programming, education, statewide partnerships, strategic initiatives, and policy/advocacy.
 Prior to Forefront, Dawn held positions at the Greater Chicago Food Depository and Voices for Illinois Children.
 Dawn spent over a decade owning and running small businesses before pursuing a career in the nonprofit sector.
 Dawn has a BA in Political Science and Communications from Loyola University of Chicago, an MS in Public Service and Public Policy from DePaul University, and a MBA in Nonprofit, Public, and Organizational Management from Concordia University Chicago.
 In her free time, she enjoys cooking and wine with her husband and three adult children.

 For more than 10 years, Yusef has been committed to helping build a more vibrant Chicago region through philanthropy and social impact.
 As Vice President of Development & Communications, Yusef and his team activate stakeholders with Forefront’s work plus deepen relationships through cultivating collaborative partnerships.
 Prior to joining Forefront, Yusef led institutional fundraising and engagement strategies for organizations focused on public media, arts & culture, and human services.
-Yusef actively volunteers as Chair of The Chicago History Museum’s OUT at CHM initiative, Board Member with AIDS Foundation of Chicago, and committee member for the Association of Fundraising Professional’s Faces of Philanthropy luncheon.
+Yusef actively volunteers as Chair of The Chicago History Museum’s OUT at CHM initiative, and serves as Board Member of AFC (AIDS Foundation of Chicago).
 In addition to his passion for convening partners, building relationships, and influencing social change, Yusef is a trained chef, having graduated from the Culinary Institute of America in Hyde Park, NY.
 Yusef is a native of Chicago, a lover of House Music, and an avid volleyball player.
 He and his husband Adam live in the Uptown neighborhood with their dog and two cats.

 Lisa May Simpson, Vice President, Learning and Engagementlsimpson@myforefront.org • 312-327-8931